Tanndev/Maelstrom/documentation/rules.md

 ###### Melee
 Melee represents a character's skill with melee weapons and shields.
 It is used for swords, hammers, polearms, riot shields, etc.
-- This trait is usually rolled with a physical attribute as part of an attack or combat maneuver.
+- This trait is usually rolled with a physical attribute as part of an attack or defensive maneuver.
 - **Advanced Specialties:** Power Armor, Energy Weapons
 - **General Specialties:** Swords, Shields, Spears, Clubs

 ###### Mounted Weapons
-Spacecraft Weaponry represents a character's skill operating the mounted weapon systems of ground and aerospace vehicles, power armor, buildings, etc.
+Mounted Weapons represents a character's skill operating the mounted weapon systems of ground and aerospace vehicles, power armor, space stations, buildings, etc.
-_Description TBD_ <!-- TODO Describe Spacecraft Weapons -->
+- This trait is usually rolled with precision or reflexes as part of an attack or defensive maneuver.
+- **Advanced Specialties:** Defensive Fire, Power Armor, Mining Equipment
+- **General Specialties:** PDCs, Missiles, Torpedoes, Rail Guns

 ###### Stealth
-_Description TBD_ <!-- TODO Describe Stealth -->
+Stealth represents a character's skill in hiding, moving silently, and otherwise keeping out of sight.
+- This trait is usually rolled with precision to move silently or with wits to hide.
-- **Advanced Specialties:** Power Armor
+- **Advanced Specialties:** Corridors, Power Armor
+- **General Specialties:** Terrain (Urban, Forests, Plains, etc), Armored, Unarmored

 ###### Survival
-_Description TBD_ <!-- TODO Describe Survival -->
+Survival represents a character's skill surviving in harsh or austere environments.
+- This trait is usually rolled with intelligence or wits to build shelters, find food, etc.
+- **Advanced Specialties:** EVA, Non-Breathable Atmosphere, Extreme Temperatures
+- **General Specialties:** Terrain (Urban, Forests, Plains, etc), Space Stations

 ###### Technology
 _Description TBD_ <!-- TODO Describe Technology -->